sistla-gautam/second-brain/2Areas/NicheSolv/Reports (2025).md

 		- worked on interactive forms bug fix. deployed the same onto TEST env and got it verified
 		- worked on sync service changes for keycloak login
 		- need to figure out how the calls can be made without the use of token
+	- April 29, 2025
+		- connected with Santosh regarding the endpoints access without the use of the token
+		- implementing methods that will make use of the new approach for sync service
+		- started reworking on the new approach for the MINIO storage